 - 1. Familiarise your child with the environment and people within the setting. - 2.
-Provide a comforter for support; this can assist in making the child feel more secure - 3.
-If your child is unsettled, make your visits shorter and build up until your child has gained trust and familiarization with the environment.
-Communicate and interact with staff effectively. - 4.
-The positive interaction between staff and families can produce a positive role model for the children. - 5.
-Try to talk to the children at home about childcare, mentioning the names of staff and various activities they can do or have done. - 6.
-Let the staff know of effective settling methods you use at home - 7.
+Provide a comforter for support; this can assist in making the child feel more secure. - 3.
+If your child is unsettled, make your visits shorter and build up until your child has gained trust and familiarization with the environment. - 4.
+Communicate and interact with staff effectively discuss the program and offer suggestions of what your child engages in and likes to do so staff can add to program. - 5.
+The positive interaction between staff and families can produce a positive role model for the children. - 6.
+Try to talk to the children at home about childcare, mentioning the names of staff and various activities they can do or have done. - 7.
+Let the staff know of effective settling methods you use at home. - 8.
 When you are ready to leave it is best to say goodbye to your child then leave.

 Try not to hesitate even if your child is upset, reassure them that you will return later.
-At first some children will protest strongly while others many not.
+At first some children will protest strongly while others may not.

 Some may even take a day or two then react.
 This occurs because they have grasped that you will be leaving.

 The important thing to remember is that children do learn that you do return and that they do have fun while they are here.